patrick-llgc/Learning-Deep-Learning/paper_notes/intentnet.md

 #### Overall impression
 [IntentNet](intentnet.md) is heavily inspired by [Fast and Furious](faf.md) (also by Uber ATG).
 Both combines perception, tracking and prediction by generating bbox with waypoints.
 In comparison, IntentNet extends the horizon from 1s to 3s, predicts discrete high level behaviors, and uses map information.
 Note that both [IntentNet](intentnet.md) and [Fast and Furious](faf.md) do not perform motion planning.

 The concatenation of images may introduce more compuation than LSTM, but itself does not preclude real-time performance.
 [Fast and Furious](faf.md) also uses concatenation of input and achieves real-time performance.
+It is further extended to [neural motion planner](nmp.md).

 IntentNet somewhat inspired [MultiPath](multipath.md) but IntentNet's loss only predict one path instead of one path per intent, making IntentNet unsuitable for multimodal prediction.